suewonjp/civilizer/README.md

 > [NOTICE] Civilizer has been inspired by Piggydb (http://piggydb.net/) developed by Daisuke Morita.
 > Basic concepts have been coming from Piggydb and it was a implementation reference for Civilizer.
-> Nevertheless, what to focus and design/implementation details differ.
+> Nevertheless, what to focus on and design/implementation details differ.

 * * *
 ### Installation